-HMRC’s Time to Pay service is available for all businesses that will struggle to pay outstanding tax bills because of coronavirus.
-Call on the hotline on 0800 0159 559 to see if you qualify for a payment extension.
+HMRC’s Time to Pay service is available for all businesses that will struggle to pay outstanding tax bills.
+Call the hotline on 0800 0159 559 to see if you qualify for a payment extension.

 Help for the self-employed

-There is a package of support available for the self-employed, too.
-Here’s a round-up.
+There is a package of support available for the self-employed.
+Here’s a round-up:

 The Self-Employed Income Support Scheme